← Back to home

 What is the difference between Astro and QuestDB?

 They serve adjacent needs but don't currently overlap on shipped themes.
-Astro is currently shipping more aggressively (velocity 6.3 vs 5.0), with 1 editorial sparks in the last 30 days against 0.
+Astro and QuestDB are shipping at a similar cadence (velocity 6.3 vs 6.3, both within Sparkpulse's "active" band).
 See the at-a-glance table above for a side-by-side breakdown of velocity, recent sparks, and editorial themes.

 Is Astro better than QuestDB?

 Sparkpulse doesn't pick a winner — we score release velocity, not feature parity.
-Astro is currently shipping more aggressively (velocity 6.3 vs 5.0), with 1 editorial sparks in the last 30 days against 0.
+Astro and QuestDB are shipping at a similar cadence (velocity 6.3 vs 6.3, both within Sparkpulse's "active" band).
 For your specific use case, the alternatives sections above list other DevOps products to evaluate alongside.

 What are the best alternatives to Astro?